spryker/spryker-docs/docs/scos/dev/setup/quick-installation-guides/quick-installation-guide-macos-and-linux.md

 ---
 title: 'Quick installation guide: Mac OS and Linux'
-description: Get started with Spryker via Docker on Mac OS and Linux
+description: Get started with Spryker using Docker on Mac OS and Linux
-last_updated: Jul 5, 2022
+last_updated: Sep 8, 2022
 template: howto-guide-template
 ---
 To install Spryker on Mac OS or Linux, follow these steps: